 In this article, we’ll show how you can use Metabase’s Data Browser and other reference tools to learn about your datasets, as well as how administrators can curate information in Metabase about their data.

-All the examples in this article use the Sample Dataset that’s automatically installed with your Metabase instance.
-If you want to follow along with your own dataset, first connect your database to your Metabase instance by following the instructions in Managing Databases.
+All the examples in this article use the Sample Database that’s automatically installed with your Metabase instance.

 Users can browse data in these two areas of the application: